skwh/pardee-datastore/readme.md

 1. **Key**: a key column is a column containing values that an end user might want to search against.
 The value in this column can act as a "primary key" in the sense of databases.
 2. **Cokey**: a cokey column is a column containing the same values as a key column, but is used for dyadic datasets, where a pair of domain values form a unique entry in the data.
 3. **Range**: a range column is a column containing a value associated with a key measured over a specific range.
 For timeseries data, different columns corresponding to different points in time would be represented as range columns.
 4. **Anchor**: a column which contains the same value for every row in the dataset.
+These columns are not exposed via api.
 5. **Special**: a special column is any column which does not fit the definitions of any other type of column, above.

 The program then generates endpoints which allow for an end user or another application to determine the shape of the data and query against it.
 Querying is discussed in more detail below.